This post may contain affiliate links.

 These Banana Cookies are soft and chewy and topped with a smooth cream cheese frosting!
 They’re the most delicious way to use up those ripe bananas sitting on your counter!!

-When you've got ripe bananas to use up, what's your go-to recipe?
-Perhaps it's banana bread?
+When you’ve got ripe bananas to use up, what’s your go-to recipe?
+Perhaps it’s banana bread?
 Frosted banana bars?
-Or my Banana Crumb Muffins?
+Or my Banana Muffins?

-- Sugar and Brown Sugar - I like using a combination in this recipe.
+- White Sugar and Brown Sugar – I like using a combination in this recipe.
 You get the sweetness from both and the brown sugar adds a little extra flavor and keeps the cookies soft.

 - Egg – This helps give the cookies it’s soft, cakey texture and holds the cookies together so they don’t end up crumbly.

-- Powdered Sugar - Because it's frosting. ha!
+- Powdered Sugar – aka confectioner’s sugar.

 - Chopped Nuts – These are optional, but they are a nice textural addition and bring more flavor to the cookies.